WDF World Cup

 The WDF World Cup is a darts tournament organised by the World Darts Federation and held biennially since 1977.
 It has featured men's events since the beginning, while women's events were added in 1983 and youth events in 1999.
-The most recent tournament, the 2023 World Cup, was held in Esbjerg, Denmark.
+The most recent tournament, the 2025 World Cup, was held in Seoul, South Korea.
 The event used to be broadcast on ITV in the United Kingdom, but coverage of the tournament ceased after the 1987 World Cup.

 Tournament structure

 Men's national teams participating in the WDF World Cup consist of four players per country, competing as singles, pairs and in a four-player team event.
 Starting in 2015, women's teams will also consist of four players each and compete in these three types of events, having previously comprised only two players for singles and pairs competitions.
 Youth teams have been expanded as well and will now include two male and two female players under the age of 18 who compete in their respective singles and pairs competitions as well as a mixed pairs event.

 Points are scored depending on placement in the various events, with the national teams achieving the highest points totals being crowned WDF World Cup Champions in the three categories of men, women and youth.